Collectics Variety

 PA004

 Very hard to find set of advertising trade cards c 1880s with super color lithography and a theme.
 This set of 3 is particularly fun and whimsical and features lithographs and marketing slogans of early soap products.
 1. Super advertising card for Soapine, The Dirt Killer made by Kendall Mfg.
 Co. established in 1827 in Providence RI features a giant whale washed up on the beach with "Soapine Did It" on his side and some fun legends on the back describing the wondrous merits of the product noting that "It will be used in every house as soon as its merits are known as it relieves the drudgery of washing and scrubbing."
 (4.5" x 2.75") 2.
 Ask Your Grocer For Linen Soap (4.75" x 2.5") 3.
 Curtis Davis & Co., Boston MA - a soap dealer (4.25" x 2.5").
 Louis Prang, a lithographer and printer, develops the idea of mass-producing small "trade cards" that could be adapted to the needs of individual advertisers at low cost in the 1870's.
 Illustrated trade cards reach the height of their popularity in the 1880s, not only with advertisers but also with the American public which becomes very interested in collecting them.
 All cards are in very good condition with near mint color lithographed images and only de minimus age wear on the rear.
-These early advertising cards easily go for $12 or more each, so enjoy the bargain pricing only at Collectics, part of a major estate collection and consignment of the finest advertising memorabilia and collectibles. $32.00/ set of 3
+These early advertising cards easily go for $12 or more each, so enjoy the bargain pricing only at Collectics, part of a major estate collection and consignment of the finest advertising memorabilia and collectibles. /32 SOLD

 PA005